codeinred/conduit_bench/README.md

 ```bash
 cmake --build . --config Release --parallel
 ```
-Or, if you're using an older version of cmake that doesn't support --parallel,
+Or, if you're using an older version of cmake that doesn't support `--parallel`,
 ```bash
 cmake --build . --config Release
 ```